trufflesuite/unleashed_mm_snap/README.md

 1. In `packages/site/src/components/Card.tsx`, change line 7 to `description: string | ReactNode;`.
 This will allow for using HTML in card descriptions.
 2. In the same file, change line 8 to `button?: ReactNode;`.
 This will make the button prop optional.
 3. In the same file, change line 43 to `const Description = styled.div`.
-This will make it possible to put any kind of HTMl inside of description.
+This will make it possible to put any kind of HTML inside of description.
 4. In `packages/site/src/pages/index.tsx`, delete the last two cards.
 5. Now add a card and function to store the addresses of the two smart contracts `SimpleNFT.sol` and `NFTVault.sol`.
     1. Update the first import to include `useState` from `React`.